Kapelianovych/fluss-core/README.md

 # @fluss/core - small library that contains functions for easy functional coding.

 There are many libraries for functional programming - [Ramda](https://ramdajs.com), [Rambda](https://github.com/selfrefactor/rambda), [Lodash](https://lodash.com), [Underscore](https://underscorejs.org), [ts-fp](https://gcanti.github.io/fp-ts/) and so on.
 They all are great libraries and you can use them as well.
-But if you need some fresh and small functions that just wraps native methods for coding in functional way, you can try _@fluss/core_ :).
+But if you need some fresh and small functions that just extend set of native methods and functions for coding in functional way, you can try _@fluss/core_ :).

 ## Design goals